webmin/webmin.com/content/docs/Modules/bind-dns-server.md

 Once a view has been created, you can change the list of addresses and networks that it matches by clicking on its icon on the main page and updating the **Apply this view to clients** field.
 Then hit the **Save** button followed by **Apply Changes** to make the new client list active.

 A view can be deleted by clicking the **Delete** button on the same form.
 This will bring up a confirmation page that allows you to choose what should happen to the zones that it contains, if any.
 The available options are:
-:;Delete totally: All zones in the view are deleted, along with their records files.
+   * **Delete totally** -- All zones in the view are deleted, along with their records files.
-:;Move out of views: Zones in the view are moved out to the top level.
+   * **Move out of views** -- Zones in the view are moved out to the top level.
 This option should only be used when deleting the last view, for the reasons explained above.
-:;Move to view: Zones are moved to a different existing view.
+   * **Move to view** -- Zones are moved to a different existing view.

 When one or more views have been defined on your system, you can choose which one to use when adding new zones.
 This is done using the **Create in view** field on the master, slave, forward and root zone creation forms, which allows you to select a view from its menu.
 Naturally, there is no option for creating a zone outside of any views as this is not allowed by BIND.